Shoshone Falls Scenic Attraction

 Vehicle Fee and Park Hours

 Shoshone Falls is open year round with the exceptions of temporary closures due to poor road conditions.
-The park hours are from dusk to dawn.
+The park hours are from dawn to dusk.

 Tourists have been known to visit Shoshone Falls as early as the mid-19th Century when travelers along the Oregon Trail would detour from the trail to visit the Falls.
 As early as 1900, locals called for the creation of a national park; however, Congress never approved the proposal.
 In 1932, Federick and Martha Adams donated the land to the City of Twin Falls with the stipulation that the land be maintained as a public park.
 In 1933, The State of Idaho donated land to the west of the original park site to the City Of Twin Falls.

 The current flow over Shoshone Falls as of March 19th, is 7000 CFS.
 To view the current conditions of the Falls please visit our live webcam at shoshonefalls.tfid.org